Table of contents

 taggrs-consent-mode-blocker- Test your Server Side Tracking setup extensively with greater certainty

-You've implemented your setup for Server Side Tracking, giving you access to extensive data for your analytics platforms.
-Despite this enrichment, however, you notice a decrease in conversions.
+You've implemented your setup for Server Side Tracking, giving you access to expanded data for your analytics platforms.
+However, despite this enrichment, you notice a decrease in conversions.
 This situation may be caused by the implementation of Consent Mode V2.
-Consent Mode V2 may mean that if users do not accept certain cookies, those specific cookies will not be activated.
+Consent Mode V2 may cause that if users do not accept certain cookies, those specific cookies will not be activated.
 This can cause you to test Server Side yourself only in preview mode and not in a live situation that provides a representative picture.
-For this purpose, we have developed the TAGGRS Consent Mode Blocker, which allows you to analyze the effectiveness of your SST set up over a longer period of time.
+For this we have developed the TAGGRS Consent Mode Blocker, which allows you to analyze the effectiveness of your SST set up over a longer period of time.

 1. Implementation of Consent Mode V2 has created issues such as the decrease in conversions due to users not accepting cookies, and the difficulty of conducting a comprehensive live test of Server Side Tracking configurations.

-2. The TAGGRS Consent Mode Blocker enables comprehensive analysis of your Server Side Tracking setup by temporarily setting all consent states in the server container to "allowed.
-This prevents data collection from being limited by Consent Mode restrictions.
+2. The TAGGRS Consent Mode Blocker enables comprehensive analysis of your Server Side Tracking setup by temporarily setting all permission states in the server container to 'allowed'.
+This prevents data collection from being limited by the restrictions of Consent Mode.

 3. This allows you to test and evaluate your Server Side Tracking setup effectively over a longer period of time without ristrictions from Consent Mode, letting you know if your set up is up to par

-Situation: You have implemented Consent Mode and Server Side Tracking and you measure a decrease in conversions.
-The problem may lie with incorrect configuration of consent mode V2, but it is also possible that, despite the automatic settings within your server container that should handle everything correctly, user refusal of cookies results in a drop in conversions.
+Situation: You've implemented Consent Mode and Server Side Tracking and you're measuring a drop in conversions.
+The problem may lie with incorrect configuration of Consent Mode V2, but it is also possible that, despite the automatic settings within your server container that should handle everything correctly, user refusal of cookies results in a decrease in conversions.

-Because automatic consent settings (automatic consent mode) apply, you have limited control regarding the processing of consents within the server container.
-This is contradictory, as one of the main advantages of Server Side Tracking is precisely the ability to control data processing and permissions.
+Because the Automatic Consent Mode settings apply, you have limited control regarding the processing of consents within the server container.
+This is contradictory, as one of the main advantages of Server Side Tracking is precisely the ability to control data processing and consents.

-Take, for example, the situation where marketing cookies are not accepted; in such a case, all Google Tags (GA4, Conversion Linker, Floodlight, Google Ads) tags will not be triggered.
-This leads in the Webcontainer that the consent states are set to Denied and in the Server Container) to False.
-In itself a good situation, user does not accept Cookies and Google Tags are not fired or limited.
+Take for example the situation where the marketing cookies are not accepted; in such a case, all Google Tags (GA4, Conversion Linker, Floodlight, Google Ads) tags will not be triggered.
+This leads in the web container that the consent states are set to Denied and in the server container to False.
+In itself a good situation, user does not accept cookies and Google Tags are not fired or are fired in a limited way.
 Only there is a problem.
-You cannot extensively test your set up in a longer live situation.
+You can't test your set up extensively in a longer live situation.

 consent-mode-in-preview-mode

-The challenge is to test your Server Side Tracking configuration extensively without the influence of consent mode.
-However if you don't set consent mode, you lose certain capabilities in Google Ads and GA4 such as Google Ads remarketing and using audiences.
-This makes it virtually impossible to test your server side set up without consent mode in a live situation.
+The challenge is to comprehensively test your Server Side Tracking configuration extensively without the influence of consent mode.
+However if you don't set up Consent Mode, you lose certain capabilities in Google Ads and GA4 such as Google Ads remarketing and using audiences.
+This makes it practically impossible to test your server side set up without Consent Mode in a live situation.

 Google-consent-mode-v2-Tracking-may-not-work

-The transition from client-side to server-side tracking introduces complexity in certain situations that requires thorough testing.
-While testing your server side implementation, you can use debug mode to monitor conversions, which usually works well.
+The transition from client-side to server-side tracking introduces complexity in certain situations that necessitates thorough testing.
+While testing your server-side implementation, you can use debug mode to monitor conversions, which usually works well.
 However, it becomes problematic if you want to assess the effectiveness of tracking for a longer period of time, such as a week.
-Because of the automatic consent settings in the server container, specific tags cannot be activated if the user's consent is not set to 'allowed' (true).
+Because of the automatic consent settings in the server container, specific tags cannot be activated if the user's consent is not set to "allowed" (true).

-This results in uncertainty whether the challenges with conversion tracking stem from your conversion tags settings within Google Tag Manager (GTM) or are a result of Google's automatic permission mode.
+This results in uncertainty whether the challenges with conversion tracking stem from your conversion tag settings within Google Tag Manager (GTM) or are a result of Google's automatic permission mode.

-To address this ambiguity, we developed the TAGGRS Consent Mode Blocker for Sgtm.
-This TAGGRS tool allows you to temporarily set the permission statuses in the Server Container to 'allowed' (granted), so you can thoroughly test your setup.
-This makes it possible to test without the restrictions Google places on not installing consent mode.
+To address this ambiguity, we have developed the TAGGRS Consent Mode Blocker for Sgtm.
+This TAGGRS tool allows you to temporarily set the consent states in the server container to 'allowed' (granted), so that you can thoroughly test your setup.
+This allows you to test without the restrictions Google imposes when not installing consent mode.
 After completing your tests, you can easily deactivate the tool.
 The result of the consent mode blocker is that you can temporarily collect all data without being blocked by consent mode.

 how-consent-mode-blocker-works